 • Miller County Historical Museum - This is another great place to see Fouke Monster artifacts and learn about the history of the area.
 It's located on East Redcut Road just off Highway 71.
 You'll see the sign for it as you drive down the street.
 It's open from 10am - 2pm on Saturdays only.

-• Paw Daddy's Donut and Coffee Shop - While in town, be sure to drop by Paw Daddy's for some coffee, treats, or lunch.
+• Paw Daddy's Donut and Coffee Shop - While in town, be sure to drop by Paw Daddy's for some coffee, donuts and other breakfast treats.
+(Open mornings only.)

-• Allen's Burger Center - Allen's has a full grill and a Subway sandwich shop in one location.
+• Allen's Burger Center - Allen's has a full grill of American classics.

 • Boggy Creek - Two miles south on Highway 71 from the Monster Mart, you'll cross Boggy Creek.
 Boggy Creek also crosses under County Road 9, near its origin.
 The best spot to stop and see Boggy Creek is where it crosses under County Road 7 (Burgess Road).